dra11y/parcel-rails/README.md

 #### Upgrading to `0.6.0` from `0.5.x`

-- Update gem with `bundle update breakfast`
+- Update gem with `bundle update parcel`
-- Update the JS package with `yarn upgrade breakfast-rails`
+- Update the JS package with `yarn upgrade parcel-rails`
-- If deploying with Capistrano, remove `require "breakfast/capistrano"` from your `Capfile`.
-Remove any custom Breakfast settings from `config/deploy.rb`.
+- If deploying with Capistrano, remove `require "parcel/capistrano"` from your `Capfile`.
+Remove any custom Parcel settings from `config/deploy.rb`.
   Ensure that you are using [Capistrano Rails](https://github.com/capistrano/rails) and have `require 'capistrano/rails'` or `require 'capistrano/rails/assets'` in your `Capfile`.